ECP-CANDLE/Supervisor/workflows/p2b1_mlrMBO/README.md

 The CANDLE team has installed these on many popular supercomputers.

 * Python 2.7, R 3.4
 * Keras - https://keras.io.
-The frameworks branch of p3b1 should work with
+The frameworks branch of p2b1 should work with
 both version 1 and 2.
+* Theano - P2B1 only works with Theano and will crash when running with TensorFlow
 * Swift/T with Python 2.7 and R enabled - http://swift-lang.org/Swift-T/
 ** Installation guide:
    http://swift-lang.github.io/swift-t/guide.html#_installation